-How do you measure the mass of a star? | EarthSky.org
+EarthSky | How do you measure the mass of a star?

 There are lots of binary stars – two stars revolving around a common center of mass – populating the starry sky.
-In fact, a large majority of all stars we see (around 85%) are part of a multiple star system of two or more stars!
-This is fortunate for astronomers because two stars together provide an easy way to measure their respective masses.
+In fact, a large majority of all stars we see (around 85%) are thought to be part of multiple star systems of two or more stars!
+This is lucky for astronomers, because two stars together provide an easy way to measure star masses.

-To find the masses of stars in double systems, you need to know only two things: the semi-major axis or mean distance between the two stars (often expressed in astronomical units, which is the average distance between the Earth and sun), and the time it takes for the two stars to revolve around one another (aka the orbital period, often expressed in Earth-years).
-With those two observations alone, astronomers are able to calculate the stars’ masses, which they typically do in units of solar masses (that is, a measure of how many of our suns the star “weighs”.
-One solar mass is 1.989 x 1030 kilograms or about 333,000 times the mass of our planet Earth.).
+To find the masses of stars in double systems, you need to know only two things.
+First, the semi-major axis or mean distance between the two stars (often expressed in astronomical units, which is the average distance between the Earth and sun).

+And second, you need to know the time it takes for the two stars to revolve around one another (aka the orbital period, often expressed in Earth years).

+With those two observations alone, astronomers can calculate the stars’ masses.
+They typically do that in units of solar masses (that is, a measure of how many of our suns the star “weighs.”
+One solar mass is 1.989 x 1030 kilograms or about 333,000 times the mass of our planet Earth.)

+Available now!
+2023 EarthSky lunar calendar.
+A unique and beautiful poster-sized calendar showing phases of the moon every night of the year!
+And it makes a great gift.

-We will use Sirius, the brightest star of the nighttime sky, as an example.
-It looks like a single star to the unaided eye, but it, too, is a binary star (and you can see it yourself, if you have a small telescope).
-The two stars orbit each other with a period of about 50 Earth-years, at an average distance of about 20 astronomical units (AU).
+We’ll use Sirius, the brightest star of the nighttime sky, as an example.
+It looks like a single star to the unaided eye, but it, too, is a binary star.
+By the way, you can see it yourself, if you have a small telescope.

+The two stars orbit each other with a period of about 50.1 Earth-years, at an average distance of about 19.8 astronomical units (AU).
 The brighter of the two is called Sirius A, while its fainter companion is known as Sirius B (The Pup).

 So how would astronomers find the masses of Sirius A and B?
-They would simply plug in the mean distance between the two stars and their orbital period into the easy-to-use formula below, first derived by Johannes Kepler in 1618, and known as Kepler’s Third law:
+They would simply plug in the mean distance between the two stars (19.8 AU) and their orbital period (50.1 Earth-years) into the easy-to-use formula below, first derived by Johannes Kepler in 1618, and known as Kepler’s Third law:

 Total mass = distance3/period2